glennmatthews/cot/README.md

     general options:
       -h, --help            Show this help message and exit -o OUTPUT, --output OUTPUT
                             Name/path of new OVF/OVA package to create instead of updating the existing OVF

     property setting options:
       -c CONFIG_FILE, --config-file CONFIG_FILE
                             Read configuration CLI from this text file and generate generic properties for each line of CLI -p KEY1=VALUE1 [KEY2=VALUE2 ...], --properties KEY1=VALUE1 [KEY2=VALUE2 ...]
-                            Set the given property key-value pairs
+                            Set the given property key-value pair(s).
+This argument may be repeated as needed to specify multiple properties to edit.

 `cot info`
 ----------